 - Hear from an expert – persuading expert speakers to come and talk to your audience is a great way to fill up seats within an open house event.
 Speakers can be from the same field of work, but it’s useful to have a contrast to ensure lots of different ideas and opinions.

 20 Creative Corporate Event Ideas

 If you want to run a corporate event that gets people talking, you’ll need to throw in a few quirky features (alongside your great planning of course).

-We’ve scoured the web for the most innovative ideas seen at corporate events in recent months, providing a feast of interactive ideas to make your events stand out.
-Plus a few added ideas for 2018!
+We’ve scoured the web for the most innovative ideas that have actually been used for corporate events in recent months, providing a feast of interactive ideas to make your events stand out.

 1. Alternative payment café